SB2318/UltimateHealth/README.md

 | `npx expo run:android` | Build and run the app on an Android device or emulator. |
 | `npx expo run:ios` | Build and run the app on an iOS simulator (macOS only). |
 | `npx expo prebuild --clean` | Regenerate native Android and iOS projects from the Expo configuration. |

+## Glossary

+- **Expo** – A framework and toolset for building React Native applications.
+- **EAS** – Expo Application Services used to build and deploy Expo apps.
+- **CI/CD** – Automated workflows that test and deploy code changes.
+- **JWT** – JSON Web Token used for secure user authentication.
+- **RBAC** – Role-Based Access Control manages user permissions based on roles.
+- **Swagger** – A tool for documenting and testing REST APIs.
+- **MongoDB** – A NoSQL database used to store application data.
+- **REST API** – An interface that allows applications to communicate over HTTP.

 ## Project Structure